hanbincho/clinical-sensor-scoring/doc/software_design.md

-The following users have been identified as potential users for the *CLinical Sensor Scoring* tool.
+The following users have been identified as potential users for the **Clinical Sensor Scoring** tool.
 The user stories, use cases and component design for each of these users are also described in the text below.

 ## User 1: Clinician
 ### User story